CharlieRKNULondon/Summative1-Tasks/README.md

 ### Prerequisites

- **-** All version of Python 3.8 and later installed on your computer
+ **-** Any version of Python 3.8 or later installed on your computer.

  **-** Tkinkter (Python Library)